Prit04/RHUL-Final-Year-Project/README.md

 **Cryptborn** is a 3D action-adventure dungeon crawler built in **Godot 4.3**, featuring procedural room generation, enemy AI, melee combat, dynamic lighting, ambient effects, and an atmospheric retro UI.
 Your objective: survive the dungeon, collect loot, and avoid the void.
 <br> <br>

+## Structre

+- This codebase contains the files for the project, including a directory for the scripts used along with the relavent scenes.

 ## Features

 - Procedural dungeon generation (trap rooms, chests, potions)